treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 >>> INITIAL = ['completely unique value']
 ```

-But I find using `object()` even less confusing because it's clear... because readers won't have a chance to be confused by the list-yness of a list:
+But I find using `object()` less confusing than this because it's clear: readers won't have a chance to be confused by the listy-ness of a list.

 ```python
 >>> INITIAL = object()  # completely unique value